codessive/oc-webview/README.md

 ## How To Install
+Follow these steps to install:
-1. Open this [link](https://drive.google.com/open?id=1gSY1MTZMYxchHpsTxzWmc-xAFHsQRpDF) in your browser.
+1.Open this [link](https://drive.google.com/open?id=1gSY1MTZMYxchHpsTxzWmc-xAFHsQRpDF) in your browser.

 2.Click on download (you miight get a warning that this type of file can be harmful to your device).

-3. Click on open to install.
+3.Click on open to install.
 By default, Google doesn't allow installations from sources outside the PlayStore.
 It that's true with your device:
 * click on settings there in the installation portal
 * scroll down to 'allow from this source'
 * toggle the switch on
 * go back to the installation page click install

 Your app should be installed.